 I don't think Sharp's version is correct, and maybe one day I'll finish my own interpretation, but for the moment I'm sticking with his.

 This is a very busy dance, and the style consists of moving quickly and confidently.
 I would dance the two-hand turn 1½ with a skip-change step.
 The next move is not quite a two-hand turn partner all the way, which would be easy; you cross right shoulder with your partner, turn right and two-hand turn your partner halfway, back to where you just came from.
 People find that surprisingly difficult.
 The twos are now above the ones.
 The next move is for the twos to cast and the ones to move up — I would lead my partner up and keep a firm grip (you may not think of that as dance “style”, but it is) because most ones want to follow the twos and cast back to where they came from.
 If you do that you're dead!
-Instead it's three changes of a circular hey, danced with hands and a skip-change step.
+Instead it's three changes, danced with hands and a skip-change step.
 If the ones keep right hands joined after the third change, the man can hand his partner up into a half figure eight, finishing progressed and proper.
 Then they remember that this is one of the very few old dances which starts with the ones improper, so they do a two-hand turn half-way!

 And again there's the danger of getting to the end of the turn, stepping back on your heels and thinking “Wow, that was busy”.
 No, you don't stop; you immediately face your new twos ready for that busy two-hand turn 1½.